inspire-eu-validation/view-service/A.24.IR29.metadata.date.node.md

-# A.28.IR28.metadata.pointofcontact.node
+# A.24.IR29.metadata.data.node

-**Purpose**: Since only one wms:ContactInformation element is allowed in ISO 19128 – WMS 1.3.0 (to which Responsible Organisation is mapped), an extension shall be used to map this to an element within an element.
+**Purpose**: As the Metadata Date is not supported by ISO 19128 – WMS 1.3.0, an extension shall be used to map this to an element within an element.
+The date shall be expressed in conformity with the INS MD.

 **Prerequisites**